den-wdi-1/sql/README.md

 (5 rows)
 ```

-We can get just the name and ages of our students:
+Or we can get just the name and ages of our students:

 ```psql
 wdi=# SELECT name, age FROM students;